UniversalDependencies/docs/_aqz/index.md

 'Our other house, they built that one'
 ```

+* Nominal Reduplication: it marks pluralilty in nouns, as in pi-pi ‘feetʼ.
+It can be monosyllabic (involving the first or the second syllable of the stem) or dissyllabic.
+Reduplication is associated with the feature-value `Redup`.

 VERBAL FEATURE
 * Verbs tend to combine with categories that denote aspect, modality, and voice.
 * The aspectual morphemes include the iterative `Iter`, and habitual `Hab`.
 There is also a projective aspect.